wso2/docs-apk/en/docs/create-api/rate-limiting/add-new-rate-limiting-policies-via-rest-api.md

   unit: "Minute"
 ```

-??? note "Sample API definition"
+??? note "Sample API Configuration"

-    The following in a sample API definition with an Operation-Level Rate Limiting Policy defined in it.
+    The following is a sample apk-conf file with an Operation-Level Rate Limiting Policy defined in it.
     ```
     name: "EmployeeServiceAPI"
     context: "/test"